Early years funding updates

 -

-Please note that you must submit all amendment tasks, even if you do not have any funded children or have any changes to make.
+Please note that you must submit all your amendment tasks, even if you do not have any funded children or have any changes to make.
 This is a condition of funding as per our provider agreement.

-Adding new children for Autumn Term 2025:
+Adding new children for Summer Term 2026:

-- Please do not add any hours that are required for autumn as this is the summer amendment task for hours delivered between 1st April and 31st Any hours from 1st September onwards will need to be added to the autumn headcount task when it is issued in September.
+- Please do not add any hours that are required for summer as this is the spring amendment task for hours delivered between 1st January and 31st Any hours from 1st April onwards will need to be added to the summer headcount task and will be funded at the increased funding rates.

 - There must be a ‘WE’ icon in the funding column to allow hours to be entered into the working entitlement fields.

-- If there is no ‘WE’ icon, please ensure that you have run a check on the code, that the child is entitled to the funding for summer, as per their eligibility dates, and the details i.e. name/date of birth used to run the code check match the task.
+- If there is no ‘WE’ icon, please ensure that you have run a check on the code, that the child is entitled to the funding for spring, as per their eligibility dates, and the details i.e. name/date of birth used to run the code check match the task.
 You may need to add the working entitlement code to the child’s record on the task by clicking on the ‘edit child details’ button to the left of their name.
-If there has been a change to their working entitlement code, please check that the correct code i.e. the code that is valid for summer, is showing in the relevant field on the child’s record on the amendment task.
+If there has been a change to their working entitlement code, please check that the correct code i.e. the code that is valid for spring, is showing in the relevant field on the child’s record on the amendment task.

-- Please ensure that the correct start date is recorded as it will automatically default to 01/04/2025.
+- Please ensure that the correct start date is recorded as it will automatically default to 01/01/2026.

 If the child started with you after headcount week, please record ‘0’ in the weekly columns and add the hours claimed for the funding period as follows: